mcraiha/AUDALF/SPECIFICATIONS.md

 With single variables the actual value is there and there SHOULD be padding in case the value does not end to 64 bit boundary.

-With arrays there is ALWAYS *unsigned 64 bit integer* that tells how many bytes of data the array contains or how many bits the array contains in case of booleans.
+With arrays there is ALWAYS count value *unsigned 64 bit integer* that tells how many bytes of data the array contains or how many bits the array contains in case of booleans.
 Actual data is ALWAYS after the count and there SHOULD be padding in case the array does not end to 64 bit boundary.

 &nbsp;